Japsterr/DisplayDeck/README.md

 - This project targets Linux.
 Ensure your Linux SDK is installed in RAD Studio and `build_linux.bat` works on your machine.
 - The server image is Debian-based and already includes required runtime libs (libpq, SSL, krb5, etc.).

+## Troubleshooting

+- 404/preview issues in Media Library after upgrades:
+	- If media records exist but the underlying object was never uploaded or has been removed from MinIO, thumbnails and previews may fail.
+	- As of 0.1.6, `/media-files/{id}/download-url` is robust against endpoint changes in `StorageURL`, but it cannot recover missing objects.
+	- Remedies:
+		- Delete the orphan records via UI or `DELETE /media-files/{id}` and re-upload.
+		- Re-upload the file to the expected `StorageURL` path in the bucket.
+	- Tip: Use `tests\media-upload-download.ps1` to validate presigned PUT/GET end-to-end.

 ---